Nitrox for beginners

 Why use Nitrox?

-When we dive we absorb Nitrogen into our bodies, this limits how long we can stay underwater.
+When we dive we absorb Nitrogen into our bodies.
+Too much Nitrogen and when we finish our dive we may become ill with the 'bends' (Decompression Illness).
+This limits how long we can stay underwater.

-By using Nitrox, we absorb less Nitrogen on a dive so the dive is safer.
+By using Nitrox, we absorb Nitrogen slower so the dive is safer.

-As an Ocean Diver you can use Nitrox 32 and Nitrox 36 instead of air for safer diving.
+As an Ocean Diver you can use Nitrox 32 and Nitrox 36 as 'safe air' to reduce risk of the bends.

-As a Sport Diver or above, you can use various mixes of Nitrox (up to 36%) for safety or to extend your dive time.
+As a Sport Diver or above, you can use any mixe of Nitrox (up to 36%) for safety or to get a longer dive.